laboon/ebook/text/05_intro.md

 I figured that I could complain about it, or do something about it.
 I was able to convince the Computer Science department at the University of Pittsburgh to allow me to develop and teach a class on software testing.
 This small class has grown to cover many different aspects of software quality, and become a popular, ongoing course (CS 1632: Software Quality Assurance, if you're interested in taking it!).
 I developed my own curriculum, as I couldn't find a good book or syllabus on the subject that struck the right balance between theory and application.
 Finding a good book to use was even more difficult than finding a good Quality Assurance (QA) Engineer to interview!
 Once again, I figured I could either complain about it, or do something about it, and once again, I chose the latter.

-After a few semesters of teaching the course, I've added some additional material, and thought of different ways to explain concepts.
-I also wanted to add some more examples and sample code.
-I also saw that others out there were looking for what this book provided - an understandable and reasonably comprehensive guide to modern software testing.
-Therefore, less than a year after the first edition came out, I started working on this second edition.

 ## Testing and Quality Assurance

 Testing software is a big part of the software development process, and useful not just for those looking specifically for a career in QA.
 A developer who doesn't care about software quality is not a good developer.
 This book is targeted to those interested in software testing or writing tests as a developer.